Reza Dehghani

-Reza Dehghani (Persian: رضا دهقانی, (born 7 January 1998) is an Iranian professional footballer who plays as a winger for Istiklol in the Tajikistan Higher League.
+Reza Dehghani (Persian: رضا دهقانی, (born 7 January 1998) is an Iranian professional footballer who plays as a winger for Alay in the Kyrgyz Premier League.

 Career

 He made his Iran Pro League debut on 20 November 2017 against Persepolis.

 In August 2021, Dehghani signed a two-year contract with Persepolis.

 On 14 February 2025, Tajikistan Higher League club Istiklol announced the signing of Dehghani to a one-year contract.
+On 8 January 2026, Istiklol announced that Dehghani had left the club after his contract wasn't renewed at the end of the previous season.

+On 30 January 2026, Kyrgyz Premier League club Aly announced the signing of Dehghani.